DFE-Digital/teaching-record-system/README.md

 #### DQT Reporting database setup

 This solution contains a service that synchronises changes from CRM into a SQL Server database used for reporting (this replaces the now-deprecated Data Export Service).
-It also synronises selected tables from TRS.
+It also synchronises selected tables from TRS.
-By default this is disabled for local development.
+By default, this is disabled for local development.
 For the tests to pass, you will need a test database and a connection string defined in user secrets e.g.
 ```shell
 just set-tests-secret DqtReporting:ReportingDbConnectionString "Data Source=(local);Initial Catalog=DqtReportingTests;Integrated Security=Yes;TrustServerCertificate=True"
 ```